yegor256/blog/_posts/2017/sep/2017-09-19-what-motivates-me.md

 Of course, I don't think that this list is applicable for everybody.
 Other programmers may have some other points or may disagree with mine.

+P.S.
+I would most probably stay away from a business involved in something I consider unethical, like corruption, gambling, crime, etc.